top of page

 Hiking the trail forced me to pay attention to where I was every single minute; otherwise, I could easily trip over rocks or tree roots and go tumbling off the path.
 Turning around to look behind me could be equally as dangerous.
 I found it really helped to just concentrate on putting one foot in front of the other instead of dreading the incline up ahead.

-Savor the Surroundings
+Savor the Outdoors

 Paying attention to where I was going was obviously important, but pausing to appreciate the beauty made the journey more enjoyable.
 There were often quiet moments on the trail where I could just soak in the scenery and listen to the sounds of nature–the roar of wind through the trees, the singing of birds, or the gurgling of rushing water.